microsoft/ics-forensics-tools/README.md

 ```
 - Make sure to import your new plugin in the `__init__.py` file under the plugins folder
 - In the PluginInterface inherited class there is 'config' parameters, you can use this to access any data that's available in the PluginConfig object (plugin name, addresses, port, transport, parameters).
-there are 2 mandatory functions (connect, export).
+There are 2 mandatory functions (connect, export).
-the connect function receives single ip address and extracts any relevant information from the device and return it.
+  - The connect function receives single ip address and extracts any relevant information from the device and return it.
-the export function receives the information that was extracted from __all__ the devices and there you can export it to file.
+  - The export function receives the information that was extracted from __all__ the devices and there you can export it to file.
 - In the PluginCLI inherited class you need to specify in the init function the default information related to this plugin.
-there is a single mandatory function (flags).
-In which you must call base_flags, and you can add any additional flags that you want to have.
+There is a single mandatory function (flags), in which you must call base_flags, and you can add any additional flags that you want to have.

 ## Adding Analyzers
 - Create new directory under analyzers folder with the plugin name that related to your analyzer.